The clinical applications - understanding the origins of our anatomy

 Part One will present two days of lectures and practicals at Hawkwood College, led by Jane Easty.
-We will explore many different growth dynamics found useful in osteopathic practice; from the otic placode to the ventromedial ligament, from the somites to the urogenital fold and beyond.
+We will explore many different growth dynamics found useful in osteopathic practice; from the sensory placodes to the ventromedial ligament, and from the somites to the pharyngeal arches and beyond.

 In conclusion we hope those attending will find the beautiful fluid interaction of embryonic tissues responding to the needs of adjacent physiology in order to meet the growing demands of the whole embryo absolutely awe inspiring.
 A fluid harmony and true cooperation within the whole mechanism – an osteopathic aspiration that deepens our ability to connect with the regenerative powers of these forces.

 As Arthur Diekman said, “Structure is a slow process of long duration.”

 While it would be very interesting and beneficial to attend both Parts 1 and 2 this is not necessary as both courses can be taken on a standalone basis.
 Capacity is limited so early booking strongly recommended for these courses.